AstarNetwork/astar-docs/docs/integrations/api/gas_api.md

 ## Overview

-Gas is the unit of measure for how much computational work is required to process transactions and smart contracts.
-Essentially a transaction fee, the term originates from Ethereum, in which context it refers to computation undertaken on the Ethereum Virtual Machine (EVM).
+Gas is the unit of measure for the amount of computational resources will be required to process transactions and smart contracts.
+Essentially a transaction fee, the term originated from Ethereum, in which context it refers to computation undertaken on the Ethereum Virtual Machine (EVM).
 Since Ethereum was founded, numerous EVM-compatible networks have emerged and adopted similar models.

 The term can be considered analogous to the gas that powers a car engine: it's the fluctuating, occasionally expensive cost of operation.
 More complex smart contracts require more gas to power their computation, just as a bigger, more powerful car takes more gas to run.

-Gas price api is a service that allows you to get the various gas prices of the astar network for various transaction times.
+The gas price api is a service that allows you to obtain the various gas prices of the Astar network for various transaction times.
 Gas fee are provided in wei.

 ## API